hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250605010v1-comfyui-copilot-an-intelligent-assistant-for-automated-workflow-deve.md

 ---
 layout: default
-title: ComfyUI-Copilot: An Intelligent Assistant for Automated Workflow Development
+title: "ComfyUI-Copilot: An Intelligent Assistant for Automated Workflow Development"
 ---

 # ComfyUI-Copilot: An Intelligent Assistant for Automated Workflow Development